phalcon-orphanage/docs/en/api/phalcon_acl.md

 protected accessList;

 /**
- * Returns latest function used to acquire access
+ * Returns the latest function used to acquire access *
- *
  * @var mixed
  */